Wiebe, Katie Funk (1924–2016)

 Much of the information for this biographical sketch was found in The Voice of a Writer.

 The Katie Funk Wiebe fonds came to the Centre for Mennonite Brethren Studies over several years.
 In 1998, Katie donated photographs of camp, Mennonite Brethren Bible College, missions and farming life.
 An email to Ken Reddig in 2007 contained an essay regarding the Blaine Lake church.
 When Doug Heidebrecht went to visit Katie in her home in 2009, she donated some family stories and more photographs.
 In 2010, Katie donated some of her correspondence over the last 30 years and a photo from Elim Bible School.
 The Centre for Mennonite Brethren Studies also has many of her books in its J.A.
 Toews Library collection.
 In 2015, Katie donated photocopies of the family letters and histories she used to write a memoir that narrates the story of her father, Jake Funk (My Emigrant Father [Kindred, 2015]).
-In 2018, files related to Katie's correspondence with publishers and individuals regarding her writing and speaking were donated to CMBS from Katie's estate, following her passing (Acc.
-No. 2018-06).
+In 2018 and 2023, files related to Katie's correspondence with publishers and individuals regarding her writing and speaking were donated to CMBS from Katie's estate, following her passing, courtesy of Don Isaac (Acc.
+Nos.
+2018-06 and 2023-04).

 Scope and Content

-The Katie Funk Wiebe fonds consists of correspondence to and from Katie Funk Wiebe throughout the 1960s and 1990s, with a few from 2007 and 2008.
+The Katie Funk Wiebe fonds consists of correspondence to and from Katie Funk Wiebe and various other writings/presentations she created throughout her career as a writer, preacher, professor, and storyteller.
 There are also a number of photographs of early college years.
-This fonds will be of interest to anyone wanting to know more about what it was like to be a woman in the Mennonite Brethren Church during the 1960s and into the 21st century.
 The fonds includes Youth Worker Program Helps, movie scripts, radio scripts, articles, chapters, workshops, presentations, and manuscripts, all representative of Katie's interests and passions.
 Four books have been included that have influenced her writing.
+This fonds will be of interest to anyone wanting to know more about what it was like to be a leading woman in the Mennonite Brethren Church during the 1960s and into the 21st century.

 - Title based on contents of fonds.